Erasing the which-path information of photons: Theoretical model

 where $t_{1}$ is amplitude transmissivity of the BS1 and $r_{1}=\sqrt{1-t_{1}^{2}}$ is the corresponding amplitude reflectivity.
-Here $|L\rangle$ is the photon state that is reflected by BS1 and goes through the lower arm of the outer MZI, while $|U\rangle$ is the photon state propagates along the upper arm of MZI through BS1.
+Here $|L\rangle$ is the photon state reflected by BS1 and going through the lower arm of the outer MZI, while $|U\rangle$ is the photon state propagating along the upper arm of MZI through BS1.